sebfuoco/Python-Projects/README.md

 # Python-Projects
 The following projects consist of python scripts, each with a specific function.
 # WebCheck
 This file automatically logins into a website by finding the email and password fields, which has data inputted into them to enter a specific account for the website.
 Afterwards, it fetches the next webpage and checks for a specific element on a webpage.
 If such does not exist, then an alert is made.
-There is optional code to hide the webdriver console which can be done following this tutorial: https://stackoverflow.com/a/48802883.
+There is optional code to hide the webdriver console which can be done following [this tutorial](https://stackoverflow.com/a/48802883).
 > Locate service.py, generally in "X:\YourPythonFold\Lib\site-packages\selenium\webdriver\common\service.py"

 > Replace these lines